KingJiongEN/DegentCivil/docs/docs/getting-started/quick-start.md

 # Quick Start Guide

 This guide will help you get started with the Degent Civilization quickly.
-We'll create a simple town with a few characters and run basic interactions.
+We'll create a simple simulation with buildings and characters.

 ## Prerequisites